 The capability and flexibility of PIP-II’s design will allow for customized beams (for instance, in various patterns, such as pulsing) and for those beams to be delivered to different experiments simultaneously.

-Other technologies are being developed for future accelerator concepts, which require higher performance and lower cost, are being incorporated in PIP-II.
+Advanced concepts under development for future accelerators, with promise for higher performance and lower cost, are being incorporated in PIP-II.
 For instance, PIP-II will use the transformative potential of artificial intelligence and machine learning to deliver flexible beam patterns to users quickly, reliably and with minimal operational effort.

-In building PIP-II, scientists, engineers and technicians will provide a platform for cutting-edge accelerator developments that will support the advancement of next-generation accelerator technology.
+In building PIP-II, scientists, engineers and technicians are providing a platform for cutting-edge accelerator developments that will support the advancement of next-generation accelerator technology.